ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Nim's standard library includes already a simple [pegs]{.mod} module, but we will use the more advanced external [NPeg]{.name} package of Ico Doornekamp instead.
+Nim's standard library includes already a simple [pegs] module, but we will use the more advanced external [NPeg]{.name} package of Ico Doornekamp instead.
 [NPeg]{.name} is a pure [Nim]{.nim} library, that provides macros to compile PEGs to Nim procedures which can parse